Node.js DNS Resolution: lookup, resolve & c-ares

 console.log(records);

 });An address family is the protocol family for an address.
-In Node's networking APIs you mostly see 4 for IPv4 and 6 for IPv6, or string forms such as IPv4 and IPv6 in os.networkInterfaces().
+In Node networking APIs, you mostly see 4 for IPv4 and 6 for IPv6.
+You may also see strings such as IPv4 and IPv6 in APIs like os.networkInterfaces().
 The family is part of the socket address.
-127.0.0.1:3000 and ::1:3000 target different families.
+127.0.0.1:3000 and ::1:3000 are different endpoints.

 dns.resolveCname('www.iana.org', (err, names) => {